curtisbucher/curtisbucher.github.io/_posts/2019-11-21-Pygame-Beginner's-Template.md

 <center> <h2>Simple Pygame Template</h2>
 The comments will help you to get a game up and running in no time.
-If you wish to do anything that is not included in this template, check stackoverflow.com for advice and code fragments.
+If you wish to do anything that is not included in this template, check <a href = "https://www.stackoverflow.com">stackoverflow.com</a> for advice and code fragments.
 </center>
 <br>